 Growing elderberry trees is surprisingly easy.
-Elderberries and elderflowers make delicious foods and beverages, plus research shows they’re a helpful immune-boosting medicine to fight colds, flus, and inflammation.
+Elderberries and elderflowers make delicious foods and beverages, plus research shows they’re a helpful immune-boosting medicine to fight colds, flus, and other viruses.
 Here’s a complete guide to growing and harvesting your own elderberries and elderflowers!

 Elderberry, aka Sambucus, is a small, deciduous tree that grows in virtually every temperate region on earth.
 There are dozens of different species of Sambucus around the world.
 Some species feature red berries, some blue, some black/purple.

-In this article, we’ll be focusing on how to grow one particular species of elderberry: Sambucus nigra, aka “black elder,” which has native subspecies throughout North America, Europe, and western Asia.
+In this article, we’ll be focusing on how to grow one particular species of elderberry: Sambucas canadensis, aka “American black elderberry”.

-Sambucus nigra plants feature dark purple-black berries, and are generally considered to produce the best tasting fruit of all the elderberry species.
-They also have the highest concentrations of health-boosting compounds such as anthocyanin (which gives the berries their purple/black color).
+Sambucus canadensis plants feature dark purple-black berries and produce excellent quality fruit.
+They also have extraordinarily high concentrations of health-boosting compounds such as anthocyanin (which gives the berries their purple/black color).

-We grow Sambucus nigra varieties, and recommend you do as well.
-For easier reading, we’ll simply refer to Sambucus nigra as “elderberries” for the remainder of this article.
+For easier reading, we’ll simply refer to Sambucus canadensis as “elderberries” for the remainder of this article.

 Where does the name elderberry come from?